sseefried/open-epidemic-game/DEVLOG.md

 Game design feedback.

 My friend Tim mentioned that the exponential nature of the game is what makes it surprising.
-Unless you get the germs nice and early you suddently lose control.
+Unless you get the germs nice and early you suddenly lose control.
 It's how things work, but is this fun?

 ---